skyscrapers/documentation/kubernetes/monitoring.md

 ```

 *Note that you will need to adjust `{{ template "app.fullname" . }}` to the correct helm variables.
 It represents the app name you want to monitor.*

+### RabbitMQ

+Starting from version 3.8.0, RabbitMQ ships with built-in Prometheus & Grafana support.
+The Prometheus metric collector needs to be enabled via the `rabbitmq_prometheus` plugin.
+Head to the [official documentation](https://www.rabbitmq.com/prometheus.html#overview-prometheus) to know more on how to enable and use it.

+Once the `rabbitmq_prometheus` plugin is enabled, the metrics port needs to be exposed in the RabbitMQ Pods and Service.
+RabbitMQ uses TCP port `15692` by default.

+Then a `ServiceMonitor` is needed to instruct Prometheus to scrape the RabbitMQ service.
+Follow the [instructions above](#example-servicemonitor) to set up the correct `ServiceMonitor`.

+At this point the RabbitMQ metrics should already be available in Prometheus.
+We can also deploy a RabbitMQ overview dashboard in Grafana, which displays detailed graphs and metrics from the data collected in Prometheus.
+Reach out to your Customer Lead in case you'd be interested in such dashboard.